ecampana/borrow-my-style/README.md

 [Data cleanining pipeline (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/data-cleaning-pipeline.ipynb)

 The company is a young start up with a small technical team.
 They are immensely interested in finding ways to explore the data and extract fashion trends that could help lenders.
-Their inventory data is stored on a Heroku PostgreSQL database and contained about six thousand sample collect during a three year period.
-The data contained a small fraction of samples that needed to be removed simply because they did not have enough information to be of any use.
+Their inventory data is stored on a Heroku PostgreSQL database that contained about six thousand sample collect during a three year period.
+The data contained a small fraction of samples that needed to be removed simply because they did not provide enough information to be of any use.
 With that in mind, the rest of the data had a wealth of information.

 <div style="text-align:center"><img src ="images/data preperation.jpg" width="630" height="320" /></div>

 Brand names were curated to remove any variablity in their spellings.
 This reduced the list of brand names by 30%.
 More advance techniques, such as Natural Language Processing (NLP), to determine text similarity between brand names could have been used but our main concern regarded brand names that are related but appear with completely different spellings.
 For example, lenders could list their item as "marciano" which is a brand of Guess under the more formal labeling Guess by Marciano.
 Domain knowledge was instrumental to guarantee that items were associated with the appropriate brand name, and in this instance with "guess".

-Moving forward we will only consider apparels (i.e. "tops", "skirts", "pants", "outerwear", "rompers", "shirts", "dresses", and "bottoms") in our modeling while handbags, shoes, and accesories can be modeled independently.
+Moving forward we will only consider apparel (i.e. "tops", "skirts", "pants", "outerwear", "rompers", "shirts", "dresses", and "bottoms") in our modeling while handbags, shoes, and accesories can be modeled independently.

 # <a name="feature_engineering">Fun with Feature Engineering</a>

 [Feature engineering (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/feature-engineering.ipynb)

-In this note, we focus on engineering new features that will advance us towards a predictive model for inventory trends.
+We focus on engineering new features that will advance us towards a predictive model for inventory trends.

 ## Apparel Sizes

 Apparel sizes can be numerical, ranging from zero and upwards, but in some instances they may be categorical, for example, "XS", "S", etc..
 Most sizes in the data are reported as a number and, therefore, we will choose to transform the few categorical labels that exist into a numerical value.
 Had the converse been true, we would have converted the numerical values into categorical labels.
 Individual ranges for "XS", "S", and "M" may be found online.
 For simplicity, we did not take into account the vanity sizes of the diverse brands and leave this as an underlying assumption of our modeling.

 A minority of samples have their apparel sizes missing.
 For these cases, we replaced the missing value by the most frequent size in their respective item type, for example, the most common dress size was 4.
-This chose made the most sense when taking a look at the distribution of dress sizes.
+This choice made the most sense when taking a look at the distribution of dress sizes.

-## Standardize Features
+## Standardizing Features

-The rental price and apparel size will be standardized for all models even though some may not strictly need this transformation.
-The benefit of this, for example, is that the regression coefficients for logistic models may be compared to each other to gain additional insight into the data that may prove to be useful.
+The apparel size and rental price are standardized for all models even though some may not strictly need this transformation.
+One benefit of this, for example, is that the regression coefficients for logistic models may be compared to each other to gain additional insight into the data that may prove to be useful.

 ## Classifying Rentability

-It is insufficient to just be able to predict whether an item will be rented or not since a lender will not be aware under what circumstances the item is predicted to be rented.
+It is insufficient to just predict whether an item will be rented since a lender will not be aware under what circumstances the item is predicted to be rented.
 The model is implicitly assuming it will be available for at least a certain amount of time because this is what it observed in the training data for similar items.
 This situation is not ideal so taking inventory lifetime into account in some manner will go a long way in resolving the dilemma.

 A suitable quantity to track inventory trends is rentability, which we define as the average number rentals per week (i.e. rental count/lifetime).
-This is calculated by taking the difference between the date the item was removed and the date it was first listed.
+The lifetime is calculated by taking the difference between the date the item was removed and the date it was first listed.
 The result are given in units of days and for this reason we divide by 7 so that we may report the lifetime as number of weeks.

 We study the rentability distribution of items to see if items fall into separate groups, which will serve as our target value for prediction.
-We plott the distribution of rentability in Log(count) vs Log(Average Rental Per Week) to zoom into features the data may have.
+We plot the distribution of rentability in Log(count) vs Log(Average Rental Per Week) to zoom into features the data may have.

 <div style="text-align:center"><img src ="images/rentability.jpg" width="494" height="379" /></div>